 For the study, the researchers began with the donated brains of 202 football players.
 Pathologists, knowing nothing of a patient’s history or symptoms, examined each brain for evidence of CTE.
 At the same time, clinicians—blinded to each brain’s pathology—used medical records and interviews with family members to collect detailed information about each patient’s medical history and symptoms.
 The group met for regular consensus meetings, where the pathologists and the clinicians presented their findings.
 They limited the study to football players, providing a somewhat homogeneous sample.

-Of the 202 brains studied, the group diagnosed 177 with CTE, including 110 of 111 from the NFL players (99 percent); 7 of 8 from the Canadian Football League (88 percent); 9 of 14 semiprofessional players (64 percent); 48 of 53 college players (91 percent); and 3 of 14 high school players (21 percent).
-(The group also studied the brains of two players who were not yet in high school, neither of whom was diagnosed with CTE.)
-The brains of former high school players showed only mild pathology, while the majority of college, semiprofessional, and professional players showed severe pathology.
+Of the 202 brains studied, the group diagnosed 177 with CTE, including 110 of 111 from the NFL players (99 percent); 7 of 8 from the Canadian Football League (88 percent); 9 of 14 semi-professional players (64 percent); 48 of 53 college players (91 percent), and 3 of 14 high school players (21 percent).
+(The group also studied the brains of two pre-high-school players, neither of whom was diagnosed with CTE.)
+The brains of former high school players showed only mild pathology, while the majority of college, semi-professional, and professional players showed severe pathology.